mdimapilis/cse15l-lab-reports/LabReport2.md

 * The, symptom, otherwise known as the output of both the inputs previously explained and depicted above is shown as a screenshot below.

+> Output of JUnit tests in VSCode terminal
 ![Image](SymptomJUnitLab3.png)

-Note: In order to run the JUnit tests in a VSCode terminal on a Windows OS machine, the following code blocks must be used, specifically for the ArraysTest.java file.
+> Note: In order to run the JUnit tests in a VSCode terminal on a Windows OS machine, the following code blocks must be used, specifically for the ArraysTest.java file.

 ```
 local $ javac -cp ".;lib/hamcrest-core-1.3.jar;lib/junit-4.13.2.jar" *.java